 This paper examines whether electronic procurement (e-procurement), which increases access to information and reduces personal interactions with potentially corrupt officials, improves procurement outcomes.
 We develop unique datasets from India and Indonesia and use variation in adoption of e-procurement within both countries.
 We find no evidence of reduced prices but do find that e-procurement leads to quality improvements.
 In India, where we observe quality directly, e-procurement improves road quality, and in Indonesia, e-procurement reduces delays.
 Regions with e-procurement are more likely to have winners come from outside the region.
 On net, the results suggest that e-procurement facilitates entry from higher quality contractors.

 “Enfranchising Your Own?
 Experimental Evidence on Bureaucrat Diversity and Election Bias in India”

-Revision Requested: American Economic Review.
+Revision Submitted: American Economic Review.
 (Paper)

 This paper investigates the effects of bureaucrat diversity on elections in India, using a natural experiment—the random assignment of government officials to teams managing polling stations on election day—together with surveys and experiments conducted with voters and election officers.
 I demonstrate that changes in the religious and caste composition of officer teams impact voting at the polling station level, shifting coalition vote shares at a magnitude large enough to influence election outcomes.
 Effects are strongest when officers have greater discretion over the voting process.
 I also provide evidence suggesting own-group favoritism by election personnel as one relevant mechanism.